What are Isofix child car seats?

 What is Isofix?

-Isofix is a child car seat attachment system which uses metal bar connectors built into the chassis of the car to connect to the child car seat.
-The connectors are often hidden within the car's seat padding.
+Isofix is a child car seat attachment system which uses metal anchor points built into the chassis of the car.
+The Isofix connectors on your child car seat fit on to these.
+The anchor points are often hidden within the car's seat padding.
+On some car seats, the Isofix connectors are part of the seat itself.
+With others, you have to buy a separate Isofix base to install into your car, and your seat will click on to this.

-Once the connectors are clicked together with these anchorage points, the child car seat is secured by a third point, either a support leg which comes built-in into the seat or seat base, or a top tether (a strap that attaches to a mount somewhere behind the rear seat).
-Both of these work to stop the car seat tipping forward in an accident.
+Once the connectors are clicked together with these anchorage points, a baby car seat has to be secured by a third point.
+This can either be a support leg, which comes built into the seat or seat base, or a top tether (a strap that attaches to a mount somewhere behind the rear seat).
+Both of these work to prevent the car seat tipping forward in an accident.

+You can find Isofix on baby car seats (Group 0+.
+I-Size), toddler car seats (Group 1, i-Size) and Group 2/3 child car seats.

 Top tether

-A top tether is a fabric strap that is used to secure the car seat to a tether anchor point in the car.
-It helps to absorb some of the force of a crash and stops the car seat pivoting forwards.
+A top tether is a fabric strap that’s used to help secure a baby car seat (or extended rear-facing car seat) to a tether anchor point in the car.
+The tether point is usually found in the boot somewhere, but not always, so refer to your car’s manual to find out where it is in your car.

+If the design of your car prevents you from using a car seat with a support leg (if there are underfloor compartments in the back, for example) you can use a top tether strap instead.
+It stops the car seat pivoting forwards in a crash, and helps to absorb some of the crash forces.

-You do need to be careful that the anchor point you find is definitely meant for a top tether, and is not a headrest stem or luggage tether fixing.
-These are not meant for use with a child car seat and are not designed to withstand the forces of a crash.
-All cars manufactured since November 2012 have to have top tether anchor points but some much older cars will have them, too.
+When securing the top tether, it’s vital to make sure you’re attaching the strap to the right anchor point in your car.
+Sometimes a tether point can be mistaken for a headrest stem or luggage tether fixing.
+(Neither of these is meant for use with a child car seat and is not designed to withstand the forces of a crash).

+All cars manufactured since November 2012 have to have top tether anchor points, but some much older cars will have them, too.

 Isofix support leg

+Many baby car seats are used with an Isofix base (either included with the car seat or bought separately), which is permanently installed into your car.
+You just click the baby car seat on and off.
+The base will use a support leg which extends from the seat’s base to the car’s floor and locks into position.

-A support leg braces the car seat against the floor of the car, preventing the seat from tipping forward in a crash.
-You must make sure the support leg is correctly adjusted for the height of the seat.
-You'll usually find there is a visual or audible indicator that lets you know when the leg is set to the right length.
+It’s designed to prevent your baby car seat from tipping forward in a crash.
+Most car seats or seat bases with a support leg have something visual, like a green or red indicator, or an audible guide that will bleep at you if the leg is set to the wrong length, or installed correctly.

-Look out for underfloor storage compartments in your car.
-The lid of an underfloor storage compartment will not be strong enough to support a car seat in a crash.
-Ask your car manufacturer what it recommends before using an Isofix seat with a support leg.
+If there are underfloor storage compartments in your car, you may not be able to use a seat with a support leg.
+This is because the lid of an under floor storage compartment will not be strong enough to support a car seat in a crash.
+Some cars may allow the use of a support leg resting on an underfloor compartment.
+It is vital you ask your car manufacturer what it recommends and check each car seat on a fit finder to check for your make and model of car.

 Isofit